 Your weekly timetable will be divided between one or two tutorials, which may take place at your college or at the college of a specialist tutor.
 A large part of your week will be spent in independent study to prepare for tutorials.
-Each week you will also attend up to six lectures, or small classes for some course options.
+Each week you will also attend up to six lectures, which, in the first year, will include three hours of language instruction.
+Some course options in the second and third year are also taught in small classes instead of, or in addition to, tutorials.

 Tutorials usually involve two students and a tutor.
-Class sizes may vary depending on the options you choose, but there would usually be no more than around 10 students.
+Class sizes may vary depending on the options you choose, but would normally have no more than around 10 students.

 Most tutorials, classes, and lectures are delivered by academics who are specialists in their subject.
 Many are world-leading experts with years of experience in teaching and research.
-Some teaching may also be delivered by advanced postgraduate students.
+Some teaching may also be delivered by postgraduate students who are studying at doctoral level.